considerable/hello-react-gh-pages/README.md

-# Hello React App with AskButton.js
+# Hello React App with GitHub Pages and AWS Lambda

+This repository demonstrates a working proof-of-concept (POC) for static web hosting using GitHub Pages, integrated with a serverless backend powered by Amazon AWS Lambda.

+### Features

+- **Static Web Hosting**: The React application is hosted on GitHub Pages, providing a seamless and cost-effective way to serve static content.
+- **Serverless Backend**: Utilizes AWS Lambda to handle backend logic, ensuring scalability and reducing server management overhead.
+- **Interactive UI**: The `AskButton.js` component allows users to interact with the app, triggering backend processes and updating the UI in real-time.

+### Overview

-This repository contains a simple React application with an `AskButton.js` component.
-When the user clicks the "Ask" button, the app makes an HTTP request to an AWS Lambda URL, processes the response, and updates the UI with the received data.
+This project showcases a simple React application that includes an `AskButton.js` component.
+When users click the "Ask" button, the application sends an HTTP request to an AWS Lambda function, processes the response, and dynamically updates the user interface with the received data.

 ### How It Works